 Ever traveled with only carry-on and no checked luggage?
-I’ve traveled with both on multiple occasions but have lately started to strongly favor carry-on-only traveling.
-Yet, when I tell people that I’ll only bring my small bag, I’m often met with bewilderment.
+I’ve traveled with both on multiple occasions but have lately started to strongly favor carry-on-only traveling even for trips that span several weeks.

-Too often I have dragged along bags jam-packed with unnecessary things to not have learned from those times.
-But others haven’t had the same experience yet, so traveling with only a carry-on seems daunting.
+I have dragged along bags stuffed with unnecessary things enough times to have learned my lesson.
+But others haven’t had the same experience yet, so traveling with only a carry-on can seem daunting.

 Overpacking is something that happens to everyone.
-Oftentimes you know you’re overpacking even while doing it.
+Oftentimes you even know you’re doing it and still can’t stop yourself.
 You know you won’t need five shirts but what’s one more shirt, right?
 You also know that you don’t need a flashlight as long as you have your phone, but it’s so small and light-weight, so it doesn’t really make a difference, right?
 And what if the hotel doesn’t have a hair dryer, better bring your own!
 Right!?
 No. If you can’t combine it with the rest of your packed wardrobe, leave it at home.
 If you can replace it with something else you’re bringing, leave it at home.
 Just leave it.
 If you end up missing something – there are stores everywhere in the world.
 Everywhere.
 Trust me.
-And if you can’t find your brand, or your size, or your style – then see it as an opportunity and go local-style.
+And if you can’t find your brand, or your size, or your style – then see it as an opportunity to expand your horizon.
 Wherever you’re going, people there have been surviving just fine.
 Keeping an open mind and positive attitude is the key.
 And reading labels.
 Always be sure to read the labels on local products.
 Or you might end up buying whitening lotion in Asia when all you want is getting a tan.

-For those of you still unsure about luggage size, here are my favorite reasons why traveling with only a carry-on is the best way to go:
+For those unsure about luggage size, here are my favorite reasons or traveling with only a carry-on:

 - Always ready | You always have everything with you.
 And the contents of carry-ons are usually easier to sort through even if you need something that’s at the very bottom of the bag.
 With checked luggage, however, you either don’t have it with you (after check-in at the airport and during the flight) or there tend to be too many items to sort through, especially when in a public area where you don’t feel like taking everything out of the bag for everyone to see.